owlbarn/tutorial/book/symbolic/README.md

 ```

 The module provides properties such as `op_type` and functions such as `create` that returns object of type `Sin.t`.
 The `name`, `input` and `out_shape` are common attributes in the operation modules.

 In implementing the supported operations, we follow the category used in ONNX.
-These operations can be generally divided into these different groups:
+These operations can be generally divided into different groups as shown below.

 - Generators: operations that generate data, taking no input.
 For example, the `Int`, `Float`, `Tensor`, `Variable`, etc.
 - Logical: logical operations such as `Xor`.
 - Math: mathematical operations.
 This group of operations makes a large part of the total operations supported.
 - Neural Network: neural network related operations such as convolution and pooling.
 - Object detection: also used in neural network, but the operations that are closely related with object detection applications, including `RoiAlign` and `NonMaxSuppression`.
 - Reduction: reduction (or folding) math operations such as sum reduce.
 - RNN: Recurrent neural network related operations such as LTSM.
 - Tensor: Normal tensor operations, like the ones that are included in the Ndarray module, such as `concat`, `reshape`, etc.
-- Sequence: take multiple tensor as one single object called `sequence`, and there are different corresponding functions on the sequence type data, such as `SequenceInsert`, `SequenceLength` etc.
+- Sequence: take multiple tensors as one single object called `sequence`, and there are different corresponding functions on the sequence type data, such as `SequenceInsert`, `SequenceLength` etc.

 Based on these operation modules, we provide several functions on the `Owl_symbolic_symbol.t` type: